 Cypress Elementary School has a multicultural population consisting of PreKindergarten-5th grade within a suburban community of single-family homes in southwestern Miami-Dade County.
-We serve a student population comprised of 79.6 percent Hispanic, 16.7 percent White Non-Hispanic, 3.6 percent other .
-Fifty percent of our students qualify for free or reduced lunch.
+We serve a student population comprised of 81.9 percent Hispanic, 15.3 percent White Non-Hispanic, 2.6 percent other.
+Fifty-three percent of our students qualify for free or reduced lunch.
 Special programs housed at Cypress Elementary include two Varying Exceptionalities units and two part-time Gifted units.

 The administration, faculty and staff at Cypress Elementary are representative of the ethnic, racial and cultural diversity of our district and school as 57 percent of the faculty are of Hispanic origin, 20 percent are African-American, and 24 percent are White non-Hispanic according to published data in the District published "School Profiles."
-Cypress Elementary has an instructional staff with an average of 13 years of teaching experience in Florida with 3.2 percent of the faculty comprised of beginning teachers.
+Cypress Elementary has an instructional staff with an average of 15 years of teaching experience in Florida with 6.2 percent of the faculty comprised of beginning teachers.
 Professional development is a primary focus at Cypress Elementary.
-Based on available data, 45 percent have obtained Masters degrees and 9 percent have received Specialists degrees.
+Based on available data, 43 percent have obtained Masters degrees, 9 percent have received Specialists degrees, 3 percent received Doctoral degrees and 9 percent are Nationally Board Certified.